day8/re-frame/README.md

     [:div (map item-render @items]))   ;; assume item-render already written
 ```

 Notice how `items` is "sourced" from "app state" via `subscribe`.
-It is called with a query key
+It is called with a query id
-to identify what data it needs, which should make a prior registration.
+to identify what data it needs - in Domino 4 we associated the query id `:query-items` with
+the function for that computation).

 ### Code For Domino 6